 I Think We’re Alone Now (Chat Channels)

 A final note: you can select what channels you want to appear in a chat tab by right-clicking the tab and selecting change filters.
 You may need to put a check mark next to User Chan 1 for GLFF to appear.
-Some servers may not use GLFF so much, and use other channels instead.
-You may need to ask in your starting zone or research this in the official forum dedicated to your selected server.

 The Beating Of Our Hearts Is The Only Sound (Activating Voice)